Brugmansia vulcanicola: Generative characteristics

-Brugmansia vulcanicola forms a shrub or small tree reaching 4 m in height.
-The pendent, tubular / trumpet-shaped flowers belong to the smallest of all Brugmansia at 15 to 22 cm.
+The axillary, pedicellate, red, yellow, or pink, pendent, tubular / trumpet-shaped flowers belong to the smallest of all Brugmansia at 15 to 22 cm.
 They also have the shortest corolla peaks at 0.5 to 1.5 cm.
-The flowers can be found in shades of red, yellow, and pink.
+The non-persistent calyx is dentate.
+The obovate, warty, bisulcate capsule fruit bears smooth, shiny, reniform, 7 mm long, and 5 mm wide seeds.